line-git/line/README.md

 -   Run `line` using the input cards in the `cards/` folder of the `line-app` directory.

-## Alpha version and future improvements
+## Beta version and future improvements

-This code is an alpha version of the tool.
+This code is a beta version of the tool.
 While functional, there is still significant room for improvement, particularly in terms of efficiency, code compactness, and modularity.
 Many enhancements have already been conceptualized and a beta version including these